| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 not suitable to work with infinite streams either.

-As a remedy, the streamcat
+As a remedy, the streamcat function is provided which

 concatenates a stream of streams in a fully lazy manner, i.e., you can